-- During separation, any remaining plant matter sinks out of the cannabutter into the water below, further filtering out inert stuff that tastes bad
+- During separation, any remaining plant matter sinks out of the cannabutter into the water below, further filtering out inert stuff that tastes bad.

-- Cannabinoids are not water soluble, so the potency is unaffected
+- Cannabinoids are not water-soluble, so the potency is unaffected

-Overall this results in a reduced taste, color, and smell of cannabis, while the potency remains.
+This results in a reduced taste, color, and smell of cannabis, while the potency remains.
 This keeps the cannabutter from tasting too much like cannabis or smelling like fresh green leaves.
 There will still be a slight cannabis taste/smell whenever you make butter, but this process helps keep it to a minimum.

 Cons of Using Water

 - Cannabutter made with water should be used within a short window.
 Freezing your cannabutter will dry it out.
-Leaving cannabutter stored in your refridgerator too long and you flirt with the potential for your cannabutter molding.
+Leaving cannabutter stored in your refrigerator too long and you flirt with the potential for your cannabutter molding.
 It is best to use your cannabutter within 7-10 days.

 The water filtered out all this!
-None of the “stuff” in this brown water would have added to the potency of your butter, but it would have made your butter taste and smell worse
+None of the “stuff” in this brown water would have added to the potency of your butter, but it would have made your butter taste and smell worse.

 Dosing – How Much Cannabis to Use When Making Butter?